KaifAhmad1/repo-analyzer/README.md

-# 🚀 GitHub Repository Analyzer - Company Assignment
+# 🚀 GitHub Repository Analyzer

 A powerful, systematic GitHub repository analyzer that provides **deep insights** through AI-powered analysis, Q&A capabilities, and multiple analysis types using **all available MCP servers** and **advanced LLMs**.
 This system ensures **comprehensive data gathering** from every repository for **accurate, detailed responses**.